codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 max-width="60%"
 %}

+>**NOTE**
-> Once created, there is no synchronization between the project and the team.
+Once created, there is no synchronization between the project and the team.
 Modifying or deleting the team has no impact on the project and its tags.

 **What are the benefits?**
 As you can see, this option both simplifies and strengthens access-control: